NHSDigital/nhs-notify-web-cms/docs/pages/pricing/how-to-pay.md

 ## Cross charging

-NHS Notify checks invoices from its suppliers against your monthly message volumes to see if they are correct.
-You will soon be able to use our dashboard to track how much you’ve spent.
+NHS Notify checks invoices from its suppliers against your monthly message volumes to see if they're correct.
+You'll soon be able to use our dashboard to track how much you’ve spent.

-We then receipt supplier invoices with the NHS England finance team and cross-charge your service or organisation at the end of the month.
+We then receipt supplier invoices with the NHS England finance team and cross charge your service or organisation at the end of the month.

-You will only ever be charged for text messages and letters that you have sent.
+You'll only ever be charged for the text messages and letters that you've sent.